funkycode/helloworld/README.md

 Each commit will trigger build tests

 Each tag will result in new image pushed as

 ```$DOCKER_REGISTRY/$GITHUB_USERNAME/$GITHUB_REPO/helloworld:$GIT_TAG```

 ## Manual builds

 ### Build binary

+Following will generate `helloworld` binary in root directory

 ```
 git https://github.com/funkycode/helloworld.git
 cd helloworld